wilsonsilva/nostr/docs/subscriptions/filtering-subscription-events.md

 ## Filtering by id

-You can filter events by their ids or prefixes:
+You can filter events by their ids:

 ```ruby
 filter = Nostr::Filter.new(